Tannehill leads Titans to 27-17 victory over Packers - WHIZ News

 Watson became the first Packers rookie since Max McGee in 1954 to have multiple touchdown catches in consecutive games.

-The Packers limited Tennessee’s Derrick Henry to 87 yards and a touchdown on 28 carries — a 3.1-yard average — but the Titans still posted season highs in points and yards (408) by throwing the ball better than usual.
+The Packers limited Henry to 87 yards and a touchdown on 28 carries — a 3.1-yard average — but the Titans still did what they wanted on offense.

 Henry even got into the act by throwing a 3-yard jump pass to Austin Hooper for a touchdown.
-Hooper scored his first two touchdowns of the season.
 Treylon Burks, the Titans’ rookie first-round pick, had the best game of his young career with seven catches for 111 yards.

 Tennessee led 7-6 at the end of the first quarter and then dominated the second, running 27 plays to the Packers’ six and outgaining Green Bay 91 yards to 17.